jschmit-ds/capstone/README.md

 - [Requirements](/requirements.txt)
     - To use:
-        - In a terminal, navigate to the directory of the downloaded repository.
+        - in a terminal, navigate to the directory of the downloaded repository
-        - Run this command ```pip install -r requirements.txt```
+        - run this command ```pip install -r requirements.txt```
-        - It is good practice to create a new environmnet prior to runing this code.
+        - it is good practice to create a new environmnet prior to runing this code

 - There are 3 data files needed to run this process
     - Crash data from TIMS years 2014 through 2021.
-A link to the website is provided [here](https://tims.berkeley.edu/).
+A link to the website is provided [here](https://tims.berkeley.edu/)
-        - Can be downloaded from our repository as a [zip file](/X.Data/raw_data/TIMS_raw_crashes_downloads.zip).
+        - can be downloaded from our repository as a [zip file](/X.Data/raw_data/TIMS_raw_crashes_downloads.zip)
-        - Transportation Injury Mapping System (TIMS), Safe Transportation Research and Education Center, University of California, Berkeley.
+        - credit: Transportation Injury Mapping System (TIMS), Safe Transportation Research and Education Center, University of California, Berkeley.
 2022

     - LA County shape files
-        - Can be downloaded from our repository as a [zip file](/X.Data/raw_data/la_county_website_data.zip).
+        - can be downloaded from our repository as a [zip file](/X.Data/raw_data/la_county_website_data.zip)

-    - NOAA weather data downloaded from [here](https://www.ncei.noaa.gov/access/past-weather/).
+    - NOAA weather data downloaded from [here](https://www.ncei.noaa.gov/access/past-weather/)
-        - Can be download from our repository as a [zip file](/X.Data/weather/LA_weather_data_updated.csv.zip).
+        - can be download from our repository as a [zip file](/X.Data/weather/LA_weather_data_updated.csv.zip)

-    - All other data is created and downloaded through the notebooks.
+    - All other data is created and downloaded through the notebooks

 ## [Preprocessing Pipeline](/01.Data_Etl)